 Local authorities (Councils) are responsible for licensing zoos, pet shops, & other facilities that keep wild animals.

-Local authorities are responsible for licensing zoos, pet shops, and other facilities that keep wild animals.
-Performing animals (in circuses, etc) are registered by county councils.
 You can find the right local authority to contact at www.gov.uk/find-local-council.
-Search using the facility’s postcode or town.
+Search using the facility’s postcode or town. .

-You can find the contact details for your UK parliamentary representative at www.writetothem.com
+You can find the contact details for your UK parliamentary representatives at www.writetothem.com.

-Effective emails or letters are short and concise.
+The most effective emails or letters are usually short and concise.
 Around 300 words should be adequate to relay your comments and concerns.
-Be specific about why you are writing and what concerns you.
+Be specific about why you are writing and what concerns you have.
 Did you visit the facility with your family or friends?
 Did you pay an entry fee or buy a ticket?
-If you did, you have the right to raise your concerns about the welfare of the wild animals you encountered.
+If you did, you have the right to raise your concerns about the welfare of the animals you encountered.

 For more guidance in relation to raising your concerns about captive animals when travelling internationally, please visit: TAKE ACTION: CAPTIVE ANIMALS - GLOBAL